Rowtime Bounds API

 However, rowtime bounds can be read or written in Java clients using the JDBC Driver as well as in adapters using the SQLstream API defined in the SDK, as described below.

-More detailed descriptions appear in the Integration Guide JDBC Driver topic about setting and getting rowtime bounds.
+More detailed descriptions appear in the Enterprise Interface Guide's JDBC Driver topic about setting and getting rowtime bounds.
 The relevant functions interfaces are mentioned in the section titled setting and getting rowtime bounds in the context of merging and rolling/sliding windows; their interfaces are shown in that book's section titled Extensions to JDBC API. and an example appears in the section titled Sending Rowtime Bounds.

 Many applications use pumps as a way of inserting the results of a query into a stream.
+(A pump is a separate data source defined entirely in SQL.)
 There is no way in SQL for a pump to punctuate, that is, to create rowtime bounds.
 A pump can only insert rows.
-However, the pump will pass forward the rowtime bounds it finds in its data source.
+However, the pump will pass forward the rowtime bounds it finds in its data source, its embedded SELECT statement.
 (This point is explained in the Eliminating Rows topic of this guide.)

 Java client applications connect to the s-Server using the SQLstream JDBC Driver, which has been extended to support streaming concepts.
 In particular, java.sql.Statement is extended as StreamingStatement, and java.sql.PreparedStatement as StreamingPreparedStatement.